-Yes, the Salesforce - VITAL SRM System utilizes Salesforce Gov Cloud Plus.
+Yes, the SF VCL Chat system utilizes Salesforce Gov Cloud Plus.
 Salesforce Government Cloud Plus is hosted in the AWS GovCloud.
 The Salesforce Government Cloud Plus (SFGCP-E) is built on the underlying Salesforce Force.com that is hosted in a FedRAMP Certified FISMA High environment which is in the Amazon Web Services (AWS) GovCloud West.
 This software utilizes the PaaS Service of Salesforce Gov Cloud Plus.
+The SF VCL Chat module is housed in Government Cloud on the FedRAMP-authorized Salesforce Government Cloud Plus (SFGCP), eMASS IDs 1295 & 1296.